CoalaWeb/cw-uikit-social-buttons/README.md

 </div>
 ```

-The important thing is to create your link and give it a class of at least:
+The minimum attributes that you will need to include with your buttons are:

-- uk-button
+- `uk-button`
-- uk-contrast
+- `uk-contrast`
-- cw-social
+- `cw-social`
-- cw-twitter (you can choose based on the list below)
+- `cw-twitter` (you can choose which social network based on the list below)

 Then if you want to add an icon use an `<i>` tag with the class of:

-- uk-icon-twitter (you can choose based on the list below)
+- uk-icon-twitter (you can choose which social network based on the list below)

 The currently support social networks are: